Understanding Neuroticism: Neurotic Behaviors And Anxiety

 Parental neuroses over the common risks children take can result in “helicopter parenting.”
 Although they may be well-intentioned, the extreme worry these parents exhibit may not be creating the conditions for a normal childhood.
 The parents’ neuroticism may increase the presence of negative emotionality or thoughts in their own children, causing them to be more self-conscious in the long run.

-5. Being overly aware of psychological symptoms
+5. Self-consciousness and being overly aware of psychological symptoms

 In some cases, individuals may know that they’re displaying neurotic symptoms and fixate on what these symptoms could mean and whether they will reduce their quality of life.
 An obsession with potential mental illnesses can result in worsened symptoms and become a vicious cycle of overlapping mental disturbances.